jashburn00/multicharbsh/README.md

 - commented or literal instances of multiline comment start/end characters are counted when they should be ignored.
   - e.g. ```/* /* */ let str = "/*";```  <- both of these multiline comment start symbols would be counted.
 - Extension must sometimes be reloaded after making configuration changes.

-\* Delimiters found outside of comments and strings/literals are not ignored.
-It is recommended to not include your delimiters in names or identifiers (or outside of string literals).

 ## Release Notes
 ### v 0.0.3 (August, 2024)